timmo001/universal-remote/README.md

 # Universal Remote

+A remote control for your home.

-Control your home using Home Assistant and Next.js
+Control your home using Home Assistant and Next.js.